 The Nimbus II PainPRO is designed to give you feedback to reassure you that it’s delivering medication at the proper rate and dosage.
 While the Nimbus pump is running, there will always be information on the screen to indicate that it is functioning appropriately.
 When the pump is infusing medication, a fluid bag icon will show near the top right corner of the display screen.
 The rate the pump is running will display in large font in the middle of the screen.
-Below the rate, a status bar is displayed alternating between 3 lines of information:
+If the Rate displayed reads 000.0 look below that to the status bar.
+Below the Rate, a status bar is displayed alternating every few seconds between 3 or 4 lines of information:

 1. VTBI: the Volume of medicine To Be Infused